nus-cs2103/website-base/admin/project-w05-v10.md

   Have a draft of the requirements of your project, as described in mid-v1.0 progress guide.

 * **User Guide**:
   Draft a user guide in a convenient format (e.g., a GoogleDoc) to describe what the product would be like when it is at 2.0.
-We recommend that ou follow the existing <tooltip content="AddressBook-Level4">AB4</tooltip> User Guide in terms of structure and format.
+We recommend that you follow the existing <tooltip content="AddressBook-Level4">AB4</tooltip> User Guide in terms of structure and format.

   <tip-box>